mcosovic/JuliaGrid.jl/docs/src/manual/dcStateEstimation.md

 ## [State Estimation Update](@id DCStateEstimationUpdateManual)
 An advanced methodology involves users establishing the `DcStateEstimation` type using [`dcStateEstimation`](@ref dcStateEstimation) or [`dcLavStateEstimation`](@ref dcLavStateEstimation) just once.
 After this initial setup, users can seamlessly modify existing measurement devices without the need to recreate the `DcStateEstimation` type.

-This advancement extends beyond the previous scenario where recreating the `Measurement` type was unnecessary, to now include the scenario where `DcStateEstimation` also does not need to be recreated.
-Such efficiency can be particularly advantageous in cases where JuliaGrid can reuse gain matrix factorization.
+This approach extends the previous workflow by also avoiding recreation of the `DcStateEstimation` object.
+This is particularly useful when JuliaGrid can reuse the gain matrix factorization.

 !!! tip "Tip"
     The addition of new measurements after the creation of `DcStateEstimation` is not practical in terms of reusing this type.
 Instead, we recommend that users create a final set of measurements and then utilize update functions to manage devices, either putting them in-service or out-of-service throughout the process.